TPG (TPG)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, TPG’s 22.5% annualized revenue growth over the last five years was exceptional.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, TPG grew its revenue at an exceptional 21.7% compounded annual growth rate.
 Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 6. Assets Under Management (AUM)